ORMSFDC/orm-sfdc/README.md

 **Assertions**
 1.  `master` branch is **ALWAYS** production deployable.
 1. Release manager (Mike) will create a gearsets CI to QA as soon as a new sprint branch is created.
-1. Layouts and permissions can not be handled in this codebase, must be assigned in the SFDC setup web UI
+1. Layouts and permissions can not be handled in this codebase, must be assigned in the SFDC setup web UI.
+Devs will track these manually in their branch's `README.md` (see below).

 **Flow**